2025-environmental-bioinformatics/Lab_R_DE/README.md

 Many folks prefer to run R locally (not on the HPC) because it can be finicky to install R packages and deal with images on the HPC.
 If you want a fuller-featured interface, you can use R on the HPC via Jupyter (should be possible with this class environment), or even RStudio with some legwork.
 Arianna provides some guidance for setting up RStudio on the HPC [here](https://alexanderlabwhoi.github.io/post/2021-03-17-xquartz/).
 For simplicity, today we're just going to work directly in R on Poseidon.

+Open R interactively by typing:\
+`R`

+Your prompt should change to a greater-than sign:\
+`>`

 Once packages are installed, you need to load them in your environment (or script) in order to use them.
 R packages are loaded with this syntax: `library(PACKAGE_NAME)`.
 Like so many things in UNIX, package names are case-sensitive.
-Now, load the DESeq2 library that you previously installed:
+Now, load the libraries that you installed via your .yml file:\

 ```
 library(DESeq2)